Building on the Command Line

 Great.
 Now let’s turn that thing into a runnable program:

-$ g++ -c helloworld.cpp
+$ g++ -c hello.cpp

 $ ls

-This is the object code corresponding to the program you just wrote.
-The file helloworld.o contains the teeny-tiny instructions that make sense to the computer, but does not yet have the form of a complete working program that the OS can run, and only contains references to the functions that we used from elsewhere, e.g. all the stuff that makes cout work.3 To put everything together in a nice package (executable file) that can be run by the operating system, we must invoke the linker.
-This can be done as follows:4
+This is the object code corresponding to the program you just wrote (labeled “object file” in the diagram above).
+The file hello.o contains the tiny instructions that make sense to the computer, but does not yet have the form of a complete working program that the OS can run, and only contains references to many functions that we used from elsewhere, e.g. all the stuff that makes cout work.
+Referring again to the diagram, this is where the “library files” come in.3

-$ g++ helloworld.o -o hello
+$ g++ hello.o -o hello

 This will pull in all the needed references together with our object file and package it into an executable file called hello.
 Run ls yet again, and you should see it sitting there (should be colored green):